OTI Festival 2000: Festival overview

 The festival consisted of a semi-final on Friday 19 May and a final on Saturday 20 May 2000.
-It was presented by Emmanuel, Andrea Legarreta, Bárbara Ferré, Gabriela Spanic, and Nora Salinas.
+The semi-final was presented by Otto Sirgo and Susana González.
+The final was presented on stage by Emmanuel, Andrea Legarreta, Gabriela Spanic, and Nora Salinas; with Bárbara Ferré presenting from the rear of the auditorium, with a full view of the hall behind her; and Eduardo Videgaray as the voice-over.
+Some of the beauty ambassadors present at the event also made some secondary presentations, such as Kisha Alvarado Murillo of Costa Rica, Ingrid Yrivarren of Peru, Carolina Balzán of the United States, and Martina Thorogood of Venezuela.
 The musical director was Nando Hernández, who conducted the orchestra when required.

 Semi-final

 The semi-final was held on Friday 19 May 2000.
 The twenty participating entries were performed in the semi-final, of which only ten advanced to the final, with Mexico having a guaranteed place in the final as the host country.
+The draw to determine the running order (R/O) in the final was held during the semi-final, after the announcement of the qualifying songs.